fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 [h1]Still A Useful Material - BETA[/h1]

-This mod enables a player to make use of early strategic resources no longer needed.
+This mod enables a player to make use of early strategic resources which often are no longer needed mid-late game.

 [b]Features[/b]
 The intention of this mod is to be able to make use of resources no longer required in later eras.